weaviate/weaviate/README.md

 Weaviate solves the problem of relating seemingly different datasets to each other.
 It can be used to compare and describe data ranging from finance 🏦 to car manufacturing 🚗🏭, from zoos 🐘 to space stations 🚀 and from traditional datasets 📊 to Internet of Thing 📱 devices.

+Besides doing that inside a single Weaviate instance.
+You can also create a peer-to-peer network of Weaviates that use word embeddings to communicate with each other in a unique way.

+Want to learn more about large semantic networks or want to create a network for your business?
+Visit [www.semi.network](https://www.semi.network).

 ## Architecture

 _The architecture of Weaviate is based on a core set of design principles which consists of the graph, the P2P network, and the word embeddings._